Mondula positions itself as a bridge-builder for packaging innovation

 Regulation also plays a role.
 With Europe’s Packaging and Packaging Waste Regulation introducing strict new standards, brand owners are beginning to push converters in other regions to align.
 Paldanius believes this gives Indian converters a chance to move early.
 “We think Indian converters can leapfrog by adopting solutions before legislation forces the issue.
 That is why awareness and visibility are so important,” she said.

-The company does not patent technologies itself, only protecting its own name.
+The company has so far not patent technologies itself, only protecting its own name.
 Suppliers remain visible and credited, which Mondula sees as part of its role in building trust.

 Both founders emphasised that affordability is the final test of any innovation.
 Paldanius was frank.
 “A solution that looks perfect in Europe may not be viable in India if the cost is too high.”
 Pivko echoed the point, saying that affordability is not about being cheap, but about scale.
 “If you can make it work at the right scale, affordability follows.
 That is where we see our role, helping to connect the right solutions with the right opportunities,” he said.